 While whole foods should be the foundation, certain supplements show promise for breaking the stress-gut cycle:

-• Probiotics: Specific strains like Lactobacillus helveticus and Bifidobacterium longum have been shown to reduce cortisol
+- Probiotics: Specific strains like Lactobacillus helveticus and Bifidobacterium longum have been studied for their cortisol-reducing effects

-• Magnesium: Involved in over 300 enzymatic reactions and can reduce cortisol response
+- Magnesium: Involved in over 300 enzymatic reactions and may help modulate cortisol response

-• Adaptogenic herbs: Ashwagandha and rhodiola have been shown to modulate HPA axis activity
+- Adaptogenic herbs: Compounds like ashwagandha and rhodiola have been studied for their potential to modulate HPA axis activity

 Environmental Modifications